skoolkid/skoolkit/sphinx/source/commands.rst

   Analyse an SNA, SZX or Z80 snapshot.

   Options:
-    -b, --basic           List the BASIC program
+    -b, --basic           List the BASIC program.
     -f A[,B...[-M[-N]]], --find A[,B...[-M[-N]]]
-                          Search for the byte sequence A,B... with distance ranging from M to N (default=1) between bytes -p A[-B[-C]], --peek A[-B[-C]]
+                          Search for the byte sequence A,B... with distance ranging from M to N (default=1) between bytes.
+    -p A[-B[-C]], --peek A[-B[-C]]
-                          Show the contents of addresses A TO B STEP C; this option may be used multiple times
+                          Show the contents of addresses A TO B STEP C. This option may be used multiple times.
     -t TEXT, --find-text TEXT
-                          Search for a text string
+                          Search for a text string.
     -T X,Y[-M[-N]], --find-tile X,Y[-M[-N]]
-                          Search for the graphic data of the tile at (X,Y) with distance ranging from M to N (default=1) between bytes -v, --variables       List variables
+                          Search for the graphic data of the tile at (X,Y) with distance ranging from M to N (default=1) between bytes.
+    -v, --variables       List variables.
-    -V, --version         Show SkoolKit version number and exit -w A[-B[-C]], --word A[-B[-C]]
+    -V, --version         Show SkoolKit version number and exit.
+    -w A[-B[-C]], --word A[-B[-C]]
-                          Show the words at addresses A TO B STEP C; this option may be used multiple times
+                          Show the words at addresses A TO B STEP C. This option may be used multiple times.

 With no options, `snapinfo.py` displays register values, the interrupt mode, and the border colour.
 By using one of the options shown above, it can list